rpmuller/ePubs/WesternPhilosophy.md

 nor is created, is derived from the doctrine of Dionysius, that all things return into God.

 The unorthodoxy of John the Scot is evident from the above summary.
 His pantheism, which refuses substantial reality to creatures, is contrary to Christian doctrine.
 His interpretation of the creation out of "nothing* is not such as any prudent theologian could accept.
 His Trinity, which closely resembles that of Plotinus, fails to preserve the equality of the Three Persons, although he tries to safeguard himself on this point.
 His independence of mind is shown by these heresies, and is astonishing in the ninth century.
 His Neoplatonic outlook may perhaps have been common in Ireland, as it was among the Greek Fathers of the fourth and fifth centuries.
 It may be that, if we knew more about Irish Christianity from the fifth to the ninth century, we should find him less surprising.
 On the other hand, it may be that most of what is heretical in him is to be attributed to the influence of the pseudo-Dionysius, who, because of his supposed connection with St. Paul, was mistakenly believed to be orthodox.

 His view of creation as timeless is, of course, also heretical and compels him to say that the account in Genesis is allegorical.
 Paradise and the fall are not to be taken literally.
 Like all pantheists, he has difficulties about sin.
 He holds that man was originally without sin, and when hfe was without sin he was without distinction of sex.
 This, of course, contradicts the statement "male and female created he them."
-According to John, it was only as the result of sin that human beings were divided into male and
+According to John, it was only as the result of sin that human beings were divided into male and female.

-JOHN THB SCOT

-female.
 Woman embodies man's sensuous and fallen nature.
-In the end, distinction of sex will again disappear, and we shall have a purely spiritual body.
-1 Sin consists in misdirected will, in falsely supposing something good which is not so.
-Its punishment is natural; it consists in discovering the vanity of sinful desires.
+In the end, distinction of sex will again disappear, and we shall have a purely spiritual body.[^217] Sin consists in misdirected will, in falsely supposing something good which is not so.
+Its punishment is natural;
+it consists in discovering the vanity of sinful desires.
 But punishment is not eternal.
 Like Origen, John holds that even the devils will be saved at last, though later than other people.

+[^217]: Contrast St. Augustine.

 John's translation of the pseudo-Dionysius had a great influence on medieval thought, but his magnum opus on the division of